 A Moment Can Be Worth a Lifetime

 A safety culture is built one moment at a time.
 Taking a moment to stop and think about safety has the power to change how we approach potentially risky activities at work and in our daily lives.
-Since November 2017, Valiant has dedicated one day a week on our social media pages to raising awareness for injury and hazard prevention.
-We share these messages in hopes that it will inspire others to make safer choices and avoid becoming a statistic.
+Valiant regularly shares safety messages on our social media pages to raise awareness for injury and hazard prevention in hopes that it will inspire others to make safer choices and avoid becoming a statistic.

 To help other leaders and organizations get started on a path to building a culture around safer work practices, we’ve compiled 52 of our own favorite Safety Moments.
 This resource was created to cover the full spectrum of safety hazards employees and individuals may encounter at work, in their homes, or on the roads, regardless of industry or profession.